 The BRC is responsible for ensuring annual reviews are performed of the respective risk policies and frameworks and for reporting the level of compliance to the Board.
 The BRC will review and recommend any changes to risk policies and frameworks to the Board for approval.

-The BRC is advised and supported by Irish Life Health's Management Risk Forum.
+The BRC is advised and supported by the Irish Life Health's Management Risk Forum, Chief Risk Officer and Head of Compliance.

 B.1.1.3 BOARD AUDIT COMMITTEE